Shubhayu-Banerjee/DeafCeption-Code/README.md

 - Gestures are detected
 - *1.0.0 Version Release expected by 28th of October 2024.*
 - *Requires DCE to run (In Development)*
 - Rapid Development Being Done on DeafCeption Gesture Model.
-DCG 0.4.0 recognises ***twelve gestures***
+DCG 0.4.0 recognises ***twelve gestures***.